Arbin-com/Fastapi-Demo/README.md

    python --version
    ```

-   If Python is not installedk, you can download it from the [official Python website](https://www.python.org/)
+   If Python is not installed, you can download it from the [official Python website](https://www.python.org/)

 5. **Network Setup**: